Employment-Based Immigration: Fourth Preference EB-4

 - Afghan and Iraqi Nationals Who Have Provided Faith Service in Support of U.S. Operations

-*Statutory authorization for the EB-4 non-minister special immigrant program for certain religious workers is scheduled to expire on Sept.
-30, 2016.
+*Statutory authorization for the EB-4 non-minister special immigrant program for certain religious workers is scheduled to expire on Dec.
+8, 2017.
 Therefore, visas are unavailable for that category after that date.
 Religious workers who are not ministers will not be eligible after that date unless Congress enacts, and the President approves, a law extending their eligibility.
-For more details, read section D, “Scheduled Expiration of Two Employment Visa Categories,” in the October 2016 Visa Bulletin.
+For more details, read section F, “Scheduled Expiration of Two Employment Visa Categories”, in the December 2017 Visa Bulletin.

 UPDATE: For information on the availability of EB-4 visas, please visit Adjustment of Status Filing Charts from the Visa Bulletin.